Rhondda Cynon Taf is the third largest Local Authority in Wales.

 A total of 75 councillors are elected to represent the people of Rhondda Cynon Taf.
 It is a Labour held Council and Councillor Andrew Morgan is the leader.

-The Cabinet is made up of the Leader, Deputy Leader, 5 Cabinet Members and 2 Deputy Cabinet Members.
+The Cabinet is made up of the Leader, Deputy Leader, and 7 Cabinet Members.
 All have specific responsibilities over an area of the Council's activities such as education, transport or social services.

-Cllr Margaret Tegg is the Mayor of Rhondda Cynon Taf and Chris Bradshaw is the Council’s Interim Chief Executive and Director of Education and Lifelong Learning.
+Cllr Morgans is the Mayor of Rhondda Cynon Taf and Chris Bradshaw is the Council’s Chief Executive.

 The headquarters are based in Clydach Vale.